What is the Valuation of NVIDIA?

 Since we have the diluted shares outstanding and the implied equity value, we can calculate the DCF-derived share price using the formula below.

-Under our base case, NVIDIA should be worth $$133.73 per share, reflecting that the current share price is trading at a 26.4% premium to its intrinsic valuation.
+In conclusion, NVIDIA should be worth $133.73 per share under our base case, reflecting that the current share price is trading at a 26.4% premium to its intrinsic valuation.